top of page

 • Can I bring my entire family?

-Yes, all are welcome!
-We are a group of friends who thrive on multigenerational friendships.
-We value family so much that we have a special program for children (called Kids’ Club) during the main sessions.
-For more information on Kids’ Club see the FAQ section, “Is there childcare?”
+Yes, all are welcome - we are a group of friends who thrive on multigenerational friendships.
+For more information youth activities, see the FAQ section, “Is there childcare?”

 • Is there childcare?

-We offer Kids' Club for children who are fully potty-trained and are ages 3 through 8th grade.
+We offer Kids Club for children who are fully potty-trained and are ages 3 through 8th grade.
 (Sorry, no exception for kids who are not yet 3 or who are not fully potty-trained.)
-Kids' Club takes place for 2-3 hours in the mornings and evenings so that parents and/or caregivers can relax and enjoy the main sharing sessions and small groups.
+Kids Club takes place for 2-3 hours in the mornings and evenings during main sessions and small groups so parents and/or caregivers can relax and enjoy.
 Children under the age of 3 remain in the care of their parents/caregivers at all times.
-Our all-volunteer team can only provide care on a 1:5 ratio, so if we do not have enough volunteers your child(ren) may be placed on a Kids' Club waitlist.
-We have always been able to accommodate all children and believe this will be possible again.
+Our all-volunteer team can only provide care on a 1:5 ratio, so if we do not have enough volunteers your child(ren) may be placed on a Kids Club waitlist.
 Registering before July 15th will help to make this possible.

 • What will my middle school or high school student do?

-Students will participate in everything adults do.
-They are placed into similar age groups and will have a college age or older facilitator who will lead the group through important discussions relevant to their age.
-They will have an opportunity to interact with the speakers and other adults who will engage with them in conversations rooted in what it means to follow Jesus in daily life.
-In addition, we try to plan special top-secret, fun activities.
+Middle and High school students will participate in all adult activities.
+They are placed in similar-age small groups and have a college age or older facilitator who will lead the group through important discussions relevant to their age.
+They have an opportunity to interact with the speakers and other adults who will engage with them in conversations rooted in what it means to follow Jesus in daily life.
+Top secret activities are another essential part of our student program.

 We consider it a privilege for groups of friends to attend The Weekend together.
 Come one, come all!
 This gathering is not formally publicized; it’s truly about friends inviting friends who invite their friends.
 If you would like to room together, we will work with you to make it possible.
 When you register, simply indicate your roommate request(s).

-• I have not been before and would like to talk to someone about The Weekend.
+• I have not been to The Weekend before and would like to talk to someone.
 Who do I reach out to?

 Reach out to us at connect@centered.org.